Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### PKSim.UI

 Contains all Views and Controls specific only to the PK-Sim application.
 UI elements shared with MoBi exist in OSPSuite.Core.UI.

+### PKSim.CLI

+In this project we have code that enables the PKSim to be used from the command line.
+This can be used f.e. for task automatizations using projects and snapshots as input.
+It is also being used by the [InstallationValidator](https://github.com/Open-Systems-Pharmacology/InstallationValidator).

+### PKSim.CLI.Core

+Contains code of the main functionalities of the CLI.
+Here we also have the minimal implementetations of interfaces that are necessary for the OSPSuite code to run, but that we know that we are not going to be using in the command line scenario and thus they are not fully implemented.
+An obvious example for that would be the `CLIDialogCreator` minimal implementation of `IDialogCreator`.

+### PKSim.BatchTool

+Contains all the code related to the Batch Tool, that provides a graphic interface for the user to run PK-Sim tasks on json based PK-Sim simulations in batches.
+It can also be used to create a new project from snapshots and vice versa.
+It contains the necessary presenters, views and DTOs for this.

+### PKSim.R

+This project contains the code necessary for the communcation between PK-Sim and R through the [ospsuite-R package](https://github.com/Open-Systems-Pharmacology/OSPSuite-R).

 ### PKSim.Tests